lantanagroup/eCRTransforms/README.md

 ## FHIR to CDA

 ### FHIR eICR R2 to CDA eICR R1.1
-(2nd in line to be updated to FHIR eICR R2.1 to CDA eICR R1.1)
+(Next in line to be updated to FHIR eICR R2.1 to CDA eICR R1.1)

 * Sample files to use: samples/fhir/eICR-R2
 * File to run: transforms/fhir2cda-r4/fhir2cda.xslt with parameter gParamCDAeICRVersion = 'R1.1'